This website is best viewed in

 They further demonstrate immunomodulatory, anti-inflammatory and cytoprotective properties.
 The growth factors like vascular endothelial growth factor, secreted by these cells bring about angiogenesis.
 These paracrine effects of stem cell transplantation lead to neuroprotection and subsequent alteration in the disease course and progression.

-Stem cell therapy has been shown to be beneficial in the animal studies showing improved motor function.
+Cell therapy has been shown to be beneficial in the animal studies showing improved motor function.
 The safety of autologous stem cells transplantation has been established and allogeneic cells transplantation is being studied.

-Motor neuron disease, unlike other disorders, is a rapidly progressive disease and therefore the aim of stem cell therapy is to halt or slow down the progression of the disease.
-We conducted a study in Neurogen Brain and Spine Institute where in the survival and rate of disease progression of patients with MND that underwent stem cell therapy was compared with the patients that did not take stem cell therapy.
-We found that there was a significant benefit in survival, which means that the life span was prolonged in patients that underwent stem cell therapy and the disease progressed slowly.
+Motor neuron disease, unlike other disorders, is a rapidly progressive disease and therefore the aim of cell therapy is to halt or slow down the progression of the disease.
+We conducted a study in Neurogen Brain and Spine Institute where in the survival and rate of disease progression of patients with MND that underwent cell therapy was compared with the patients that did not take cell therapy.
+We found that there was a significant benefit in survival, which means that the life span was prolonged in patients that underwent cell therapy and the disease progressed slowly.

-The patients that were treated with stem cell therapy also found some symptomatic benefits like clearer and relatively louder speech, improved tongue movements, reduced speech fatigability, reduced choking, improved swallowing, reduced saliva drooling, increased respiratory capacity, better neck control, better limb function, better ambulation, fine motor activities, static and dynamic standing and sitting balance.
+The patients that were treated with cell therapy also found some symptomatic benefits like clearer and relatively louder speech, improved tongue movements, reduced speech fatigability, reduced choking, improved swallowing, reduced saliva drooling, increased respiratory capacity, better neck control, better limb function, better ambulation, fine motor activities, static and dynamic standing and sitting balance.

 A 38 year old female was admitted at out center with a diagnosis of definite MND according to El-escorial criteria.
 When she visited our center, she had hypertonicity in all 4 limbs.
 Right lower extremity had severe spasticity with modified Ashworth grading of 3 while all other limbs it was 1.
 Voluntary control was also affected.
 Reflexes were exaggerated.
 Speech was unclear, with intelligibility score of 3.
 She was independent in her activities of daily living with some modifications and moderate support.
 Functional independence measure score was 98/126.